Ocean (band)

-The song was inducted into the Canadian Songwriters Hall of Fame, in 2006.
+"Put Your Hand in the Hand" was inducted into the Canadian Songwriters Hall of Fame, in 2006.

 Background

 Ocean consisted of Greg Brown (vocals, keyboard), Jeff Jones (bass, vocals), Janice Morgan (guitar, vocals), Dave Tamblyn (guitar), and Chuck Slater (drums).
 Dave Tamblyn had previously been in the group Natural Gas.

 Career

 They recorded their debut album, Put Your Hand in the Hand, in Toronto in 1970.
-The album, originally released on the Yorkville label in Canada, contained eight songs written by such notables as Robbie Robertson and Gene MacLellan.
+The album, originally released on the Yorkville label in Canada, contained eight songs, including covers of songs by Robbie Robertson and Gene MacLellan.
 The album was picked up in the U.S. by the Kama Sutra label, which also released the band's second album, Give Tomorrow's Children One More Chance, in both the U.S. and Canada.

 Ocean managed additional hits in Canada with the songs "We've Got a Dream" and "One More Chance", both written by the British songwriting team of Roger Cook and Roger Greenaway, but they failed to make any further impact in the U.S., and the group disbanded in 1975 after having released two albums.